Shift equivalence implies flow equivalence for shifts of finite type

 Let $A$ as above be $n\times n$, with $n =a+b+c$, where $N_1$ is $a \times a$, $P$ is $b\times b$ and $N_2$ is $c\times c$.
 Let matrices act on column vectors with integer entries.
 For typographical ease, we will write a column vector $v$ in $\Z^n$ as $v= (x,y,z)$ with $x \in \Z^a$, $y\in \Z^b$ and $z\in \Z^c$.
 For a column vector $v$ in $\Z^n$, $[v]$ is the corresponding element of the cokernel group $G=\Z^n/(I-A)\Z^n$.
 When we say $v=v'$ in $G$, we mean $[v] = [v']$.

-\begin{prop} (We use the terminology of the last two paragraphs.)
+\begin{lem} (We use the terminology of the last two paragraphs.)
 There exists a standard basis vector $e$ such that the cokernel group $G=\Z^n/(I-A)\Z^n$ equals $\Z[e]$, isomorphic to $\Z$.
 There are nonnegative integers $n_1, \dots , n_c$ such that for all $(x,y,z)$,